AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-48300-return-cannot-be-created-if-configurable-product-removed.md

 <u>Expected results</u>:

-Admin is able to return items even though the configurable product is deleted.
+The admin is able to return items even though the configurable product is deleted.

 <u>Actual results</u>: